E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Countermeasures

-\textbf{C1: \cone} .
-Xiaomi should encrypt the BCTRL firmware to protect its confidentiality at rest (e.g., in Mi Home) and in transit (e.g., during a firmware update over BLE).
-We recommend reusing the TEA block cipher already used to encrypt the DRV firmware.
+\item[F1:] \emph{\cone}.
+The BCTRL firmware should be encrypted at rest (e.g., when stored by Mi Home) and in transit (e.g., during a BLE firmware update).
+We recommend reusing the custom Xiaomi implementation of the TEA block cipher already used to encrypt the DRV firmware (since v0.1.7).

-\textbf{C2: \ctwo} .
-Xiaomi should digitally sign and verify the BCTRL firmware to prevent rogue BCTRL firmware updates.
-We recommend reusing ECDSA, which is FIPS-compliant~\cite{nist-dss} and already employed to sign/verify the DRV and BTS firmware.
+\item[F2:] \emph{\ctwo}.
+The BCTRL firmware should be digitally signed by Xiaomi and verified by the BCTRL to prevent rogue firmware updates.
+We recommend reusing ECDSA, which is FIPS-compliant~\cite{nist-dss} and already employed to sign/verify the firmware of the DRV (since DRV v0.1.7) and BTS (since BTS v1.5.2).

-\textbf{C3: \cthree} .
-Xiaomi should protect the confidentiality, integrity, and authenticity of the UART bus.
-We suggest using standard secure embedded bus protocols such as \emph{Secure Channel Protocol 03 (SCP03)}~\cite{gp-scp03}.
+\item[F3:] \emph{\cthree}.
+The UART communication should be encrypted, authenticated, and integrity-protected.
+We suggest using standard embedded protocols such as \emph{Secure Channel Protocol 03 (SCP03)}~\cite{gp-scp03}.
 SCP03 provides confidentiality, integrity, authenticity, and replay protection using a lightweight scheme based on pre-shared symmetric keys, authenticated encryption, and AES.
+Since SCP03 is transport-agnostic, it can be adapted to UART with low engineering effort by adding message framing and flow control.

-\textbf{C4: \cfour} .
-Xiaomi should protect the UART bus against DoS attacks or at least mitigate them.
-We recommend implementing an efficient rate-limiting mechanism for UART, such as the leaky bucket algorithm, where excess packets are discarded if the incoming packet rate exceeds the outgoing rate.
-Combining C4 with C2 enhances DoS protection, as C4 discards messages failing the integrity checks.
+\item[F4:] \emph{\cfour}.
+The UART bus should also be protected against DoS attacks.
+We recommend implementing an efficient rate-limiting mechanism for UART, such as the leaky bucket algorithm~\cite{logothetis1994leaky}, where excess packets are discarded if the incoming packet rate exceeds the outgoing rate.
+Combining F4 with F3 enhances DoS protection, as F3 discards messages failing the integrity checks.